 Healthcare organizations collect more and more data on a daily basis, from patient records and prescriptions to reports and complex diagnostic information.
 Large volumes of data combined with new compliance requirements can be quite challenging.

 Compliance regulations require healthcare organizations to warrant long-term retention, data security and ensure that patient data stays intact.
+Do they have a proper HIPAA medical record storage service, or how do they take care of patient’s personal data?
 However, the question is how many healthcare organizations actually have proper archiving solutions in place to keep up with these requirements and ensure compliance.

 The growing volume of data